sammyschneider/ProductPlan-Homework/README.md

         + Outside
         + Inside
         + Gym
-6. You may use React.js to complete the task.
+6. Please use React.js to complete the task.
 7. Use the following API calls to populate any or all parts of page.
 The data returned may not reflect the amounts in the business_overview.png image.
 Assume that the data from these calls is correct.
     - Programs (GET: https://api.myjson.com/bins/5bdb3)
     - Pricing Options (GET: https://api.myjson.com/bins/47axv)